 A major effort was launched by the Musharraf government in 2002.
-It established the National
+It

-(PHDF), mainly with national and international private
+Fund (PHDF), mainly with national and international private

 donations and managed by its independent board.

-NCHD provided literacy through its now 120,263 adult literacy
+The NCHD provided literacy through its now 120,263 adult literacy

 centres to 2.5 million adults, 90 per cent of them females.
+The NCHD

-Institute for Statistics which cites the literacy rate for 2007 at 54.9 per cent.
+which cites the literacy rate for 2007 at 54.9 per cent.
 The